andkerel/createjs-snow-tutorial/README.md

 createjs-snow-tutorial
 ======================

-See full tutorial at andreakereliuk.com/createjs-snow-tutorial/
+See full tutorial at <a href="andreakereliuk.com/createjs-snow-tutorial/">andreakereliuk.com/createjs-snow-tutorial/</a>

 This is my first repo, so any helpful comments would be appreciated!